 - Complete SAP Academic Plan.
-Student must meet with Dean, Associate Dean, or Assistant Dean from their College or if enrolled in ASU, LAR, or CCB and have under 45 earned credits, should meet with Academic Advising Office and develop an Academic Plan.
-Both student and Dean's Office/Academic Advising Office representative must sign Academic Plan Form.
+Student must meet with Dean, Associate Dean, or Assistant Dean from their college or if enrolled in ASU, LAR, or CCB and have fewer than 45 earned credits, student should meet with the Academic Advising Center to develop an Academic Plan.
+Both student and Dean's Office/Academic Advising Center representative must sign the Academic Plan.

-- Submit completed SAP Appeal, Academic Plan and supporting documentation to the University Enrollment Center for Financial Aid Office review.
+- Submit completed SAP Appeal, Academic Plan and supporting documentation to the University Enrollment Center for Financial Aid Services review.

--An appeal submitted to the Financial Aid Office does not guarantee reinstatement of financial aid eligibility.
+- An appeal submitted to Financial Aid Services does not guarantee reinstatement of financial aid eligibility.

--All appeals are reviewed by representatives of the Financial Aid Office.
+- All appeals are reviewed by representatives of Financial Aid Services.

--Approved appeals will result in the student being placed on Financial Aid Probation (see financial aid probation section).
-SAP approval notification will be sent to the student’s University email account.
+- Approved appeals will result in the student being placed on Financial Aid Probation (see financial aid probation section).
+SAP approval notification will be sent to the student’s UMD email account.

--Denied appeals will result in the student being ineligible for financial aid.
+- Denied appeals will result in the student being ineligible for financial aid.
 The student may enroll in coursework but will be responsible for payment of their university bill.
 SAP denial notification will be sent to the student’s University email account.
 Students may wish to explore private education loans at www.umassd.edu/financialaid/loanopportunities/loans-private.

 Financial Aid Probation

-A student who fails to meet SAP but who has successfully appealed with the Financial Aid Office will be placed on Financial Aid Probation for one semester.
+A student who fails to meet SAP but who has successfully appealed with Financial Aid Services will be placed on Financial Aid Probation for one semester.
 During the Financial Aid Probation period, the student is considered eligible for financial aid.
-At the end of the probation period, the Financial Aid Office will evaluate the student’s academic record.
+At the end of the probation period, Financial Aid Services will evaluate the student’s academic record.